skhan521/MSDS/MSDS 400/README.md

 - [Module 9: Graph Theory](https://github.com/skhan521/MSDS/blob/main/MSDS%20400/Problem%20Sets/M9%20Problem%20Set.ipynb)

 ## Python Notes
-This folder contains notebooks for some examples of how to use Python for topics for each module.
+This folder contains notebooks of examples to see how to use Python for topics in each module.